MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

         - In those cases the `__construct` method should be override in the parrot subclasses
 - Refactor pull `loadFactor` method down to `AfricanParrot`
 - Refactor `loadFactor AfricanParrot method` convert it into `constant`
 - Refactor pull `getBaseSpeedWith` super class method down to `NorwegianBlueParrot` subclass
+- Refactor inline method for `getBaseSpeedWith` at `NorwegianBlueParrot`